RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 ## 🌱 What Is Gimpinator EX?
 Gimpinator EX lets you generate AI images directly inside GIMP using text prompts.
-It supports Stable Horde (free distributed backend) and optional local model scaffolding.
+It supports **Stable Horde** (a free, online distributed backend) and **optional local model scaffolding** via separate tools.
+**Note:** Stable Horde is an online service.
+Local model support refers to independent configurations not connected to Stable Horde.

 ---